Your first days in employer branding: Tips to a great start

 JUMPSTART YOUR EMPLOYER BRANDING CAREER: TIPS TO GET OFF TO A GREAT START IN YOUR FIRST DAYS (PT.
 2)

 Is it your first day meeting employer branding?
-If you need more information on employer brand and communications definitions before proceeding, click here for part 1.
+In our previous article, we talked about the definitions of employer brand management, strategy, tactics, and when to start employer brand communications.
+If you need more information before proceeding, click here for part 1.

 To effectively manage the employer brand, it is important to have a clear understanding of the roles and responsibilities involved.
 It is also essential to collaborate effectively across departments.
 While all employees contribute to shaping the employer brand, there must be a designated team responsible for its success.
 The top management sets the direction and goals for the employer brand and provides resources and support.
 The human resources department is often the main point of contact for employees.
 They oversee recruitment, employee relations, and company culture.
 The communication department focuses on developing and maintaining a positive public image and effectively communicating the organization’s message to stakeholders.
 The roles and responsibilities of roles within various departments might change with the cultures of organizations.
 However, it would benefit you immensely to have an overall idea of who your internal allies might be.